Maximeswd/ArXiv-Scraper/README.md

 ### Step 2: Create the Email Fetch Script (`fetch_arxiv.scpt`)

-This AppleScript tells your Mail app to find the latest arXiv email and save its content to a text file.
+This AppleScript tells your Mail app to find the latest arXiv email and save its content to a text file (`mail_text.txt`).

 1. Open the **Script Editor** app on your Mac.
 2. Paste the following code, **editing the `outputPath`** to point to a `mail_text.txt` file inside your project folder.

     ```applescript
+    use AppleScript version "2.4"
+    use scripting additions

+    on run argv
+        set fetchCount to 1
+        if (count of argv) > 0 then
+            try
+                set fetchCount to (item 1 of argv) as integer
+            end try
+        end if

-    set outputPath to "path/to/your/ArXiv-Reader/mail_text.txt"
+        set outputPath to "/path/to/your/ArXiv-Reader/mail_text.txt"
-    set targetAccountName to "<mail account description name>"
+        set targetAccountName to "<Your Account Description>" -- e.g. "Gmail"
-    set targetMailboxName to "<inbox name> (e.g., INBOX)"
+        set targetMailboxName to "INBOX"

-    set emailContent to ""
+        set fullContent to ""
+        set delimiter to "
+    %%%---%%%---%%%---%%%---%%%---%%%---%%%---%%%---%%%---%%%---%%%---%%%---%%%---
+    "

         tell application "Mail"
             try
+                -- 1. Check for new mail
+                check for new mail for account targetAccountName

                 if not (account targetAccountName exists) then
-          display dialog "Error: The account with Description '" & targetAccountName & "' was not found." with icon stop
-          return
+                    return "Error: Account not found."
                 end if

+                -- 2. Fetch all matching messages
-        set theMessages to (messages of mailbox targetMailboxName of account targetAccountName whose sender contains "no-reply@arXiv.org" and subject contains "cs daily")
+                set foundMessages to (messages of mailbox targetMailboxName of account targetAccountName whose sender contains "no-reply@arXiv.org" and subject contains "cs daily")

-        if (count of theMessages) > 0 then
-          set emailContent to content of the last item of theMessages
+                set totalFound to count of foundMessages

+                if totalFound = 0 then
+                    return "No matching emails found."
                 end if

+                -- 3. Sort messages by date (Newest First)
+                repeat with i from 1 to totalFound - 1
+                    repeat with j from 1 to totalFound - i
+                        if (date received of item j of foundMessages) < (date received of item (j + 1) of foundMessages) then
+                            set temp to item j of foundMessages
+                            set item j of foundMessages to item (j + 1) of foundMessages
+                            set item (j + 1) of foundMessages to temp
+                        end if
+                    end repeat
+                end repeat

+                -- 4. Determine how many to read
+                set loopLimit to fetchCount
+                if loopLimit > totalFound then
+                    set loopLimit to totalFound
+                end if

+                -- 5. Concatenate content
+                repeat with k from 1 to loopLimit
+                    set thisMsg to item k of foundMessages
+                    set fullContent to fullContent & (content of thisMsg) & delimiter
+                end repeat

             on error errMsg
-        display dialog "An error occurred inside the Mail app: " & errMsg with icon stop
-        return
+                return "Mail App Error: " & errMsg
             end try
         end tell

-    if emailContent is "" then
+        if fullContent is "" then
-      display dialog "No arXiv email was found that matched the filter criteria." with icon note
-      return
+            return "No content extracted."
         end if

         try
             set theFile to open for access (POSIX file outputPath) with write permission
             set eof of theFile to 0

-      write emailContent to theFile as «class utf8»
+            write fullContent to theFile as «class utf8»
             close access theFile
+            return "Success: Fetched " & loopLimit & " emails."
         on error errMsg
-      display dialog "A file writing error occurred: " & errMsg with icon stop
+            return "File Write Error: " & errMsg
         end try
+    end run
     ```
 3. Save the script inside your project folder as `fetch_arxiv.scpt`.